paulhwangj/elevator-pitch/product-backlog-prototyping.md

 # User Stories

-M – I have a habit of being late for class.
-I want to create a playlist which ends when I need to leave for class.
-This is because I get stressed by waiting for an alarm go off.

-XL – I am a Spotify user who likes to listen to fast music while leaving for work in the morning, but not as soon as I wake up.
-I would like to generate a playlist which starts out being relaxing and then gets more intense the closer I am to leaving for work.
-I will be able to sense how soon work is just by the feeling of the song.
+XL – As a Spotify user who likes to listen to fast music while leaving for work in the morning, but not as soon as I wake up.
+I would like to generate a playlist which starts out being relaxing and then gets more intense the closer I am to leaving for work, so I will be able to sense how soon work is just by the feeling of the song.
+[ZLV]

-L – I am planning a New Year’s party and I want my favorite part of my favorite song to play at exactly midnight.
-I don’t want to manually figure out when to start playing the song, so it lines up.
-This app will help me ensure the moment is perfect.
+L – As a person that enjoys having an exact part of a song play when New Year's hits, I want to be able to play a song and have a specific part of the song play right when midnight hits so that I can ensure that the moment is perfect.
+[ZLV]

+L – As a person who is not a fan of default backgrounds, I want to be able to change the themes/style of the app, so that the app feels more personable to me.
+[BB]

+M – As a person who has a habit of being late for class, I want to create a playlist which ends when I need to leave for class so that I don’t get stressed like I do when waiting for an alarm to go off.
+[ZLV]

+M – As a person who enjoys music that I’m familiar with, I want to be able to choose a specific playlist that the app will randomly choose from so that I don’t have to listen to music I don’t know.
+[ZLV]

+M – As a person who enjoys music of a specific genre, I want to be able to filter what genre the songs that the app chooses from is so that I can listen to my favorite music.
+[PH]

+M – As a person who enjoys music from specific artists, I want to be able to set a preference of what artists that the playlist can choose from so that I can listen to my favorite artists.
+[PH]

-L – I am setting a timer to signal the end of my workout.
-I want the playlist to end with my favorite song.
-This will motivate me to finish my workout strong.
+M – As a person that likes to workout with music, I want my playlist to be the length of my workout and end with my favorite song so that I ensure that I work out for a guaranteed amount of time and end my workout song.
+[QI]

+M – As a person who likes to follow a schedule, I want to be to able set an alarm that will play a song of my choice so that I can wake up on time to get ready in the morning with my favorite song.
+[PH]

+M – As a person who likes to listen to music that is hard to find on streaming services, I want to be able to listen to the music downloaded on, so that I can listen to music that I like, but can not find.
+[BB]

+S – As a person who isn’t very good with technology, I want an easy to use interface, so that I can navigate the application with ease.
+[BB]

 # Storyboards
 ![storyboard image](https://i.imgur.com/LxmdYyk.jpg)